Tuesday, April 18, 2017

 Then we found Tracy's car...hidden at the back of the heavily wooded property behind an outbuilding.
 It was storage shed type building about half the size of the cabin.
 Inside the shed were a collection of cast off items.
 Most broken and useless.
 A work bench.
 An old Norton motorcycle in pieces.
 A basket case, my dad would have called it.
-My father was known to buy crates of old Harley parts and reassemble them in the winter.
+My late father was known to buy crates of old Harley parts and reassemble them in the winter.
 By late spring he would always have a running bike.
 Until that day in his mid-forties, when a 20 year old eighteen-wheeler driver hauling electronics, would sit on the shoulder of the interstate head-in-his-hands sobbing to the officer, paramedics and God

 In the far corner, behind all the broken crap, was an unused rust-streaked old latch type deep freeze.

 When we opened the creaky lid we smelled her long before we removed the bundled tarp from the chest.

 Scrambling tiny black bugs had discovered her long before we had.

 There was no sign of violence or any entry/exit wounds.
 No blunt trauma.
 An autopsy and post-mortem would give us a better explanation of how and when she died.
 He had closed her eyes.

 We had the bastard.